 Why Study History at Taylor?

-We strive to develop you with a Christian perspective on history while providing tools and skills you need in order to succeed not just in the classroom but the future as well.
-We see our discipline as a wonderful foundation for a variety of careers.
+We strive to develop you with a Christian perspective on history while providing tools and skills for success outside of the classroom.
+History is a strong foundation for a variety of careers.

-What type of student would ideally suit Taylor’s History Department?
+What type of student fits Taylor’s History Department?

 If you enjoy thinking deeply, discussing passionately, and reading reflectively, then you would make an ideal history student.
-We strongly value students who, through their Christian faith, have a caring heart and are passionate about the quality of life for people both in the US and throughout the world.
+We strongly value students who, because of their Christian faith, have a caring heart and are passionate about the quality of life for people in the US and around the world.

 What professional development opportunities are there outside of the classroom?

-There are several options outside of the classroom you can be a part of.
-You can be a Teaching Assistant (TA) with professors through the US and World survey courses, work in the Social Science Division or in museums, do an internship with Public History, or involve yourself in a variety of humanitarian organizations.
+You can be a Teaching Assistant (TA) to professors for the US and World history survey courses, work in the Social Science Division or in museums, do an internship in public history, or involve yourself in a variety of humanitarian organizations.